| Safe Haskell | Safe-Inferred |

 A list of constraints, reified as a datatype.
 Matching on the constructors will bring the constraints in scope.

-This trick is used in the functions interpretAST
+This trick is used in the functions interpretAST and

-: while deconstructing the JoinedEffects
+interpretASTStateful: while deconstructing the JoinedEffects to obtain

-the individual effects to be interpreted through their InterpretEffect
+the individual effects to be interpreted through their InterpretEffect (or

-) instances, the instances are brought into scope
+InterpretEffectStateful) instances, the instances are brought into scope

-by deconstructing a matching ConstraintList
+by deconstructing a matching ConstraintList.

 Constructors

-ConstraintNil :: ConstraintList c '[] | |
+| ConstraintNil :: ConstraintList c '[] | |

-ConstraintCons :: c ty => ConstraintList c tys -> ConstraintList c (ty ': tys) |
+| ConstraintCons :: c ty => ConstraintList c tys -> ConstraintList c (ty ': tys) |

 class InterpretEffects m ops where Source #

-The constraint that all effects ops
+The constraint that all effects ops are interpretable (in the sense of

 You should never have to manually write an instance of this class, it should always be inferred.